Gargoyle Geckos for sale

 If you cannot find the Crested Gecko Diet, an alternative is to feed a mixture of pureed baby foods available in supermarkets such as banana, peach, apricot or mixed fruit with 10 percent pureed chicken.
 A reptile powdered vitamin/mineral supplement needs to be added to provide all necessary nutrients for your gargoyle gecko.

-In addition to fruit, gargoyle geckos relish insects and some hobbyists choose to offer these as either a primary diet or as supplementary diet.
+In addition to fruit, gargoyle geckos for sale relish insects and some hobbyists choose to offer these as either a primary diet or as supplementary diet.
 Crickets now sold in the pet trade are the best choice and you should select a size where length of cricket equals width of head.
 Crickets should be lightly coated with a vitamin/mineral supplement that contains calcium, Vitamin D3 and a complement of other essential vitamins and minerals.
 They should be offered three times a week as a primary diet or once a week as a treat/supplement to the Crested Gecko Diet.

-Gargoyle Gecko Substrate
+Gargoyle Gecko for sale Substrate

 Gargoyle geckos spend most of their time above ground so a variety of substrates can be used.
 For simple maintenance purposes reptile carpet is attractive and easily cleaned.
 For a more naturalistic look, a peat moss based soil mix that doesn’t contain perlite will work well.
 Coir (coconut fiber pulp now sold in reptile stores as compressed bricks) mixed 50 percent with soil is a good choice for growing live plants.